OpenEvalProject/evals/manuscripts/elife-96839/v1/manuscript.md

 To measure enrichment of a given annotation towards the top and/or bottom of the list, we summed the absolute cosines of all its instances.
 For example, 18 compounds in the database are annotated as binding the serotonin transporter (SLC6A4).
 In the ranked list of fingerprints for sorl1, the sum of those 18 cosines was 6.07.
 Was this sum of cosines surprising or could it be explained by chance?
 To test this, we randomly drew 18 positions and measured the sum of cosines 100,000 times to generate a null distribution of sum of cosines (e.g. Figure 5b).
 We counted how many random draws gave a larger sum of cosines than the observed sum of cosines (6.07) to calculate a simulated p-value.
 In the case of SLC6A4, 1470 random draws gave a larger sum of cosines; therefore, the probability that a sum of cosines as high as 6.07 was obtained by chance was estimated at 1470/100,000 = 0.0147, which we reported as the simulated p-value.

-## Behavioural pharmacology from psen2 F0 knockout’s fingerprint
+### Behavioural pharmacology from psen2 F0 knockout’s fingerprint

 We measured the cosine similarity between the mean fingerprint of the two psen2 F0 knockout clutches and each of the 5756 small molecule fingerprints from the Rihel et al., 2010a database.
 We then ranked the 5756 small molecule fingerprints from the most positive cosine (3–3-Acetoxypregn-16-en-12,20-dione: cos = 0.82) to the most negative cosine (isogedunin: cos = −0.87).
 We searched within the ~100 fingerprints with the most negative cosines (range of cosines: −0.72–−0.87) for compounds which Rihel et al., 2010a labelled as shortlisted because it affected one behavioural parameter with a large effect size and/or affected the same parameter in the same direction across the two days/nights.
 From these compounds, we selected fenoprofen and betamethasone because they both had a replicate fingerprint with cosine < −0.50.
 Tinidazole was selected based on a preliminary experiment in wild-type larvae (data not shown), although it was not shortlisted by Rihel et al., 2010a.

 To simplify this selection process in the ZOLTAR app (francoiskroll.shinyapps.io/zoltar/), the shortlisted compounds are labelled, and clicking on a candidate compound automatically plots all the fingerprints from this compound (same PubChem CID).

-## Protein alignment plots
+### Protein alignment plots

 This refers to the plots as in Figure 3a and b.
 Amino acid sequences were obtained from UniProt.
 The ClustalOmega algorithm, implemented in R by the msa package, was used to align the sequences.
 Definitions of ‘highly similar’ and ‘weakly similar’ groups of amino acids were taken from the ClustalOmega online documentation.
 The following groups of amino acids were considered highly similar: STA, NEQK, NHQK, NDEQ, QHRK, MILV, MILF, HY, FYW.
 The following groups of amino acids were considered weakly similar: CSA, ATV, SAG, STNK, STPA, SGND, SNDEQK, NDEQHK, NEQHRK, FVLIM, HFY.
 Identity was the number of positions where the zebrafish amino acid matched the human amino acid divided by the total length of the alignment.
 Similarity was the number of positions where the zebrafish amino acid matched or was highly similar to the human amino acid divided by the total length of the alignment.
 UniProt IDs of the amino acid sequences used were (human vs. zebrafish): appa, P05067 vs. Q6NUZ1; appb, P05067 vs. B0V0E5; psen1, P49768 vs. Q9W6T7; psen2, P49810 vs. Q90ZE4; apoea, P02649 vs. Q503V2; apoeb, P02649 vs. O42364; cd2ap, Q9Y5K6 vs. F1R1N9; clu, P10909 vs. Q6PBL3; sorl1, Q92673 vs. Q90ZE4.

-## Gene schematics
+### Gene schematics

 This refers to the plots as in Figure 3c and d.
 Coordinates of 5′-UTRs, 3′-UTRs, and exon boundaries were obtained from Ensembl accessed through R using the biomaRt package v2.54.1 (Durinck et al., 2009).
 For each gene, we drew the transcript that was used as reference when selecting the crRNAs, usually the longest coding transcript annotated in Ensembl.
 Ensembl IDs of transcripts drawn were: appa, ENSDART00000166786; appb, ENSDART00000077908; psen1, ENSDART00000149864; psen2, ENSDART00000006381; apoea, ENSDART00000172219; apoeb, ENSDART00000058965; cd2ap, ENSDART00000102611; clu, ENSDART00000127173; sorl1, ENSDART00000156995.

-## Pictures
+### Pictures

 For the pictures of the psen2 F0 knockout larvae and scrambled-injected siblings (Figure 3f, Figure 3—figure supplement 3a), larvae were anaesthetised and mounted in 1% low melting point agarose (Sigma-Aldrich) in fish water.
 Pictures were then taken with a Nikon SMZ1500 brightfield microscope with illumination from above the sample.

 Pictures of the psen1/psen2 double F0 knockout larvae (Figure 3—figure supplement 1a) were taken with an Olympus MVX10 microscope connected to a computer with the software cellSens (Olympus).

-## Statistics
+### Statistics

 For statistics on behavioural parameters, see Statistics on behavioural parameters.
 For the permutations procedure used in Figure 5a,b, Figure 5—figure supplement 1a,b, see Behavioural pharmacology from sorl1 F0 knockout’s fingerprint.

 Threshold for statistical significance was α=0.05.
 In figures, ns refers to p>0.05, * to p≤0.05, ** to p≤0.01, and *** to p≤0.001.
 In text, data distributions are reported as mean ± standard deviation, unless stated otherwise.

 In text, estimates of behavioural parameter effect sizes are often reported in % vs. scrambled-injected controls.
 To calculate those, we first calculated, for each clutch and day or night, the mean of all control data points for this parameter, typically returning four averages (e.g. clutch1 controls, night1 and night2; clutch2 controls, night1 and night2).
 To each average, the slope from the LME model (see Statistics on behavioural parameters) was added/subtracted to estimate the knockout averages.
-An effect size in % vs. controls (ef%) was then calculated for each clutch and day or night as:ef\% =100×(−1+kocon)
+An effect size in % vs. controls ($ef%$) was then calculated for each clutch and day or night as:

+$$
+ef\% =100\times(−1+\frac{ko}{con})
+$$

-if the slope was positive; oref\% =−100×(1−kocon)
+if the slope was positive; or

+$$
+ef\% =−100\times(1−\frac{ko}{con})
+$$

-if the slope was negative; where ko and con is the knockout or control average for one clutch and one day or night.
+if the slope was negative; where $ko$ and $con$ is the knockout or control average for one clutch and one day or night.
 The effect sizes were then averaged to return one effect size representing the estimated % increase or decrease vs. scrambled controls.

 In Figure 2—figure supplement 2d, the data were 47 observations, one per larva.
 Each observation was the time in hours when the larva had its first sleep bout (status 2).
 Every larva slept at least once during the experiment, so there were no censored (status 1) observations.
 We calculated the hazard ratio with a Cox proportional-hazards model and the p-value with a likelihood-ratio test.
 The functions we used were implemented in the R package survival v3.4.0.
 The FramebyFrame R package automatically performs this survival analysis when generating sleep latency survival plots with the function ggSleepLatencyGrid(…).

 In Figure 5f, Figure 5—figure supplement 1f, we compared values between groups (sorl1 F0 knockouts vs. scrambled-injected) in each anatomical region using Welch’s t-test.
 To test the null hypothesis that group assignment had no effect on values across regions, we used LME modelling implemented in the lmer function of the R package lme4 v1.1.31 (Bates et al., 2015).
-Taking total signal intensity as an example, the command to create the LME model was:lmer(totalsignalintensity∼group)+(1∣larva)+(1∣anatomicalregion)
+Taking total signal intensity as an example, the command to create the LME model was:

+$$
+lmer(totalsignalintensity∼group)+(1∣larva)+(1∣anatomicalregion)
+$$

 The model provided the slope and its standard error reported in the figures.
-We then created a model without the fixed effect group, as:lmer(totalsignalintensity∼1)+(1∣larva)+(1∣anatomicalregion)
+We then created a model without the fixed effect group, as:

+$$
+lmer(totalsignalintensity∼1)+(1∣larva)+(1∣anatomicalregion)
+$$

 We compared this null model with the full model created above with a likelihood-ratio test, which provided the p-value reported in the figures.

-## Software
+### Software

 Data analysis was performed in R v4.2.2 ran through RStudio 2023.06.0+421.
 Analysis of HCR on sorl1 F0 knockouts used Jupyter notebooks written in Python 3 and a MATLAB script ran in MATLAB R2022b.
 Figures were prepared with Adobe Illustrator 2019.
 Videos were prepared with Adobe Premiere Pro 2020.

-## Code availability
+### Code availability

 Source code of the FramebyFrame R package is available at github.com/francoiskroll/FramebyFrame (copy archived at Kroll, 2025a).
 The package can be installed directly into R. The GitHub repository includes installation instructions, tutorial, and documentation.